anadikulkarni/hybrid-movie-recommender-system/README.md

 A production-ready recommender system built from scratch in Python, implementing and comparing three recommendation strategies — Collaborative Filtering, Matrix Factorization, and Content-Based Filtering — fused into a weighted hybrid ensemble.

-> **Resume highlight:** Implements 4 algorithms, 7 evaluation metrics, a full train/test pipeline, 24 unit tests, and a model explainability interface — all without black-box libraries like Surprise or LightFM.
+> **Highlights:** Implements 4 algorithms, 7 evaluation metrics, a full train/test pipeline, 24 unit tests, and a model explainability interface — all without black-box libraries like Surprise or LightFM.

 ---

-## 📌 Table of Contents
+## Table of Contents

 - [Project Overview](#project-overview)
 - [Architecture](#architecture)